Lithocarpus meijeri

 Lithocarpus meijeri is a tree in the beech family Fagaceae.
+It is native to Borneo.

+The species was first described by Engkik Soepadmo in 1970.
 It is named for the Dutch botanist Willem Meijer.

 Description

 Lithocarpus meijeri grows as a tree up to 40 m tall with a trunk diameter of up to 100 cm.
 The reddish brown to greyish bark is smooth or fissured or scaly.
 Its coriaceous leaves measure up to 20 cm long.
 The brown acorns are ovoid and measure up to 3 cm long.

 Distribution and habitat

-Lithocarpus meijeri grows naturally in Peninsular Malaysia and Borneo.
-Its habitat is mixed dipterocarp forest, including kerangas forest, to 1100 m elevation.
+Lithocarpus meijeri is native to Borneo, with some unconfirmed collections on Sumatra.
+It grows in primary hill mixed dipterocarp rain forest, including kerangas forest, often on steep hillsides, up to 1100 m elevation.